marcie1000/game_spop/README.md

 Options:
 * `--breakpoint`            = enable debugging with breakpoints.
 The program will ask to enter a PC value breakpoint at start, and will ask for a new breakpoint when the previous one is reached.
 * `--bypass-bootrom`        = launch directly the ROM (only if a rom is passed in argument).
                               This option can only be provided at launch.
 * `--debug-info`            = at every new instruction, prints the mnemonic, the 3 bytes object code, and all registers, PC, SP and register F flags values in the console.
 Emulator is much slower when this option is enabled.
-* `--gb-doctor`          = log cpu state into a file to be used with the [Gameboy doctor tool](https://github.com/robert/gameboy-doctor).
-Only at launch.
+* `--gb-doctor`          =  log cpu state into a file to be used with the [Gameboy doctor tool](https://github.com/robert/gameboy-doctor) (only at launch).
+                            Emulator behavior might be inaccurate since LY reading always send 0x90 in this mode.
 * `--step`, `-s`        = enable step by step debugging.
 Emulator will stop at each new instruction and ask to continue or edit options.
 * `--help`, `-h`        = show this help message and exit.